Supercongruences for Apery-like numbers: Acknowledgements

 \section{Acknowledgements}

 The authors were partially funded by Science Foundation Ireland 08/RFP/MTH1081.
-The authors would like to thank Frits Beukers for providing a copy of \cite{cos} and Dermot McCarthy for his comments.
+The authors would like to thank Frits Beukers for providing a copy of \cite{cos}, Dermot McCarthy for his comments and the referee for their careful reading of our paper.